logo for kids-sewing-projects.com

 Kids Sewing Lessons 4- Zippers

 Learn how to sew on a zipper.
-These can be tricky sometimes, so, have lots of patience.
-Just remember it is okay to make mistakes.
+These can be tricky, so have lots of patience.
+Just remember that it's okay to make mistakes.
 It is part of learning how to sew.
 Look at your sewing machine manual to see how you sew a zipper on your machine.

 Video Tutorial: How to Sew a Zipper

 Before you finish your zipper bag, you should practice putting in a zipper on a piece of scrap material.
-Pinning the zipper in place will help and sew slowly.
+Pinning the zipper in place will help.
+Sew slowly.

 Finish the Zipper Bag Project you started in the previous lesson.